20 Fenchurch Street: Wind tunnel effect

 In July 2015, the building was criticised for having an unexpected impact on wind strength at street-level.
 The City of London Corporation received an increased number of complaints about draughts around 20 Fenchurch Street following its completion.
 The Corporation's head of design, Gwyn Richards, said: "The wind outcome at street level experienced post-construction on a number of projects differs somewhat to the conditions we were expecting from the one outlined in the planning application wind assessments."

 Tenancy

 In June 2012 the insurer Markel Corporation signed a tenancy agreement with the developers to move into 20 Fenchurch Street upon its completion.
 Markel, previously based on Leadenhall Street, was the first confirmed tenant of the new tower and occupies the 25th to 27th floors.

 Another insurance company, Kiln Group, announced in September 2012 that it had agreed to become the building's second tenant and Ascot Underwriting followed in November 2012.
 Other insurance companies that have taken space in the building include RSA Group, Tokio Marine, CNA Financial, Allied World, Liberty Mutual's European operations, and Harry Townsend Corp.

+International law firm DWF is also a tenant, occupying the 32nd floor.

 As of 2017, the ground floor is let for retail and the office space is fully let.

 CGI Inc the IT/business services group are a tenant.